vishwanathamkrishna/JavaScript/README.md

     - **RGB(0, 255, 255)** results in cyan
     - So, If G and B components are near to 255, the resultant color will be near to cyan.

-## Technologies
+## Technologies:
+   The Front end technologies used in this project are:
    - HTML5
    - CSS3
    - JavaScript

 ## Game

-  - Link to access the Game - https://vishwanathamkrishna.github.io/color_game/
+  - Link to access the Game - https://vishwanathamkrishna.github.io/RGB-color-game/

 ## Source